Misdemeanor Crimes

 In any of these cases, the criminal sentence can leave your life in disarray.
 Let our Sacramento criminal defense lawyer help you plan for the challenges ahead and avoid having your life destroyed over a mistake.

-Does a Misdemeanor Go Away in California?
+Can a Misdemeanor Go Away Eventually in California?

 Misdemeanors do not go away through the passage of time.
 The only way to get a misdemeanor to "go away" is to have them expunged.
 Some confusion comes under California Civil Code § 1786.18 that restricts the reporting of certain adverse information.
 You must take affirmative action to expunge the case or it will appear for decades.
 Once relief has been granted, you can honestly answer "no" to a question regarding criminal convictions in many circumstances.
 If your misdemeanor case involved a grant of Probation, including informal probation, all fines, fees and community service or classes required by the court must be completed.

-Do Misdemeanors Follow You From State to State?
+Do Misdemeanors Impact You Across State Lines?

 Misdemeanors are usually prosecuted at the county level, so if an employer is running a state background check on you and your state's records don't include the county you were convicted in.
 It's likely your misdemeanor won't show up.
 There is a chance your misdemeanor won't show up on a background check; there's always the possibility that it will.
 Generally speaking, employers are less concerned with misdemeanors than felonies.
 Whether or not an employer will hire someone with a misdemeanor on their record is entirely up to the employer.
 For example, if you have a DUI conviction that occurred seven years ago, it's more likely your employer will be sympathetic.
 If you have a DUI misdemeanor that's more recent, on the other hand, your criminal record might be a more significant issue.

-Can a First Time Misdemeanor Be Dismissed in California?
+Can First-Time Misdemeanors Be Dismissed in California?

 Yes, it is possible for a first-time misdemeanor offense to be dismissed in California, depending on the circumstances of the case and the actions taken by the defendant and their attorney.